 - Beware of heat styling.
 Blow dryers and other heat tools are generally a no-no for curly hair.
 Instead of heat tools, air dry your 3B curls and use plenty of curl-defining creams or styling foam to create your look.

 - Sleep in a pineapple.
 Keep your curls protected while you sleep by “pineappling” them.
 This helps your curls maintain their shape while protecting against frizz while you sleep.
-Simply pull your hair into a high, loose ponytail or bun and secure with a soft scarf or scrunchie.
+Pull your hair into a high, loose ponytail or bun and secure it with a soft scarf or scrunchie.
 Sleep on a silk or satin pillowcase to add an extra layer of frizz-fighting protection.